How to Destroy Data

 This was all in a small town.
 The nearest UPS Store was a half-hour's drive away.
 But, a local copy shop offered shredding for the same US$ 1 per pound rate.
 I took several tubs there each day, picking up the empty tubs from the day before.

-The small shop offers what amounts the same service as that provided by Iron Mountain and others.
+The small shop offers what amounts to the same service as that provided by Iron Mountain and others.
 They promise that they are very careful to protect the material until it's shredded, following a well defined process, and verifying handover at each stage.
 They offer to take digital pictures of your material, before and after.
-I said "Yes, please" for one set.
+I said "Yes, please" for pictures of one set.
 Above is what I got.

 It was an interesting result — a 1650×1275 pixel JPEG image containing 500×557 and 790×390 pixel subimages on a white background.
 The above is 1450×600 pixel selection of the image.
 The image has no EXIF metadata, but that doesn't make it less believable.
 If it did have metadata, then I would need to know details of the shop's camera to decide whether it added any credibility.
 The copy shop could have digitally signed the attached image file, or the entire email messages.
 But I wouldn't have any way of verifying the digital signature, unless the local copy shop offered me a copy of their public key wrapped in a digital certificate created by a certificate authority that I recognize and trust.

+Even in the unlikely situation where they could give me a useful digital signature, I wouldn't have reason to believe that the digitally signed images and messages meant anything.
 They can't give me any real proof that the bags of shredded material are the result of sending all my originals through their shredder.
 I suppose they could record video of the process, but of course that could be faked.

 There's just no practical way to prove that you have deleted a large data set, in either digital or physical form.
 No way to prove that a thing that used to exist no longer exists, unless it was destroyed in an effective process that you observed.